How Outages are Restored

 Of course, any outage that poses an immediate danger, such as service to law enforcement agencies, fire departments or health care facilities, is repaired as quickly as possible.

 It is advisable to develop a backup plan to move a seriously ill person to a safe place in the event of an extended outage.
-Navopache Electric Cooperative can NOT guarantee uninterrupted electric service to homes where serious medical conditions exist.
+NEC cannot guarantee uninterrupted electric service to homes where serious medical conditions exist.